-Bixo/Literoc Keyboard Coloring Sheet: Introduction Show students an image of a keyboard or model the keyboard on their devices.
+Lesson overview: Purpose: Introduction to Keyboards The computer keyboard activities in this lesson are designed to help beginning computer users learn keyboard skills through hand-eye coordination by finding letters/numbers/symbols and using a finger to press the key.
+Students will become familiar with finding letters/numbers/symbols on the QWERTY keyboard layout.
+Lesson Keyboard Coloring Sheet: Introduction Show students an image of a keyboard or model the keyboard on their devices.
 Show them how to properly place their hands and the QWERTY keyboard layout.
 Show the Keyboard Rap for additional enrichment.
-Students will label the letter for each key on the Keyboard L-R Coloring Sheet.
-Students will identify the left and right sides of the keyboard and learn which hands to use.
-Students will color the left side of the keyboard to coordinate with the left hand and color the right side of the keyboard to coordinate with the left hand.
-The teacher will call out various letters/numbers to help students practice finding letters/numbers on a keyboard.
-Students will play Typing Games to begin familiarizing themselves with letter placement.
+Students will label the letter for each key on the Keyboard and learn which hands to use.
+Students will color the left and right sides of the keyboard to coordinate with the left hand and color the right side of the keyboard to coordinate with the left hand.
+The teacher will call out various letters/numbers to help students will play Typing Games to begin familiarizing themselves with letter placement.
 Provide an email or online announcement, including the hyperlink, for the typing game and explain expectations.
 Teach students how to read a text, email, or announcement and use a hyperlink (Please see ELA standard RI.3.7).
 Lesson links/resources: Keyboard L-R Coloring Sheet Typing Games Keyboard Rap CS standards addressed: Students will be able to: Identify and label parts of keyboard Develop their keyboarding skills Standards: CS.1A.2-Use appropriate terminology in identifying and describing the function of common physical components of computing systems (hardware).
-Time needed: Introduction to the keyboard and teacher modeling 10 min Keyboard L-R Coloring Sheet/Guided Practice-The teacher will have students identify keys on the keyboard, show proper hand placement, and practice typing.
-20 min Typing Games 30 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Keyboard Rap Students: • Computer/tablet with internet access • Markers, crayons, color pencils, etc. • Keyboard L-R Coloring Sheet • Typing Games Subject integrated: ELA Other standards addressed: RI.3.5 -Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently.
+Time needed: Total Time: 60 min Introduction to the keyboard and teacher modeling 10 min Keyboard L-R Coloring Sheet/Guided Practice-The teacher will have students identify keys on the keyboard, show proper hand placement, and practice typing.
+20 min Typing Games 30 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Keyboard Rap

+Students: • Computer/tablet with internet access • Markers, crayons, color pencils, etc. • Keyboard L-R Coloring Sheet • Typing Games Subject integrated: ELA Other standards addressed: RI.3.5 -Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently.
 Vocabulary: Keyboard: A device for typing letters, numbers, and symbols into the computer Notes: Could play a game with printed out keyboards where teacher callsl out a letter or number and students tell which hand and finger they used to type the key.